Do you have trouble sleeping?

 Boy, was that a mistake.
-It made me more awake than ever.
+It made me more even more awake.

-The electronically-produced blue light you’re using to read this post right now is seriously contaminating your eyes.
+The electronically-produced blue light from the device you’re using to read this post right now is seriously contaminating your eyes.

-And if you’re watching this at nighttime whilst sitting in artificial light created from energy-efficient lightbulbs, you are potentially creating a ticking time bomb with your health.
+If you’re watching this at nighttime, whilst sitting in artificial light created from energy-efficient lightbulbs, you’re potentially creating a ticking time bomb with your health.

 And 90% of us use some type of electronic device at least an hour before bed.

 Because the blue light from your electronics is secretly preventing your body from creating the sleep-inducing hormone, melatonin.